 - 10 large fresh basil leaves, sliced very thin, about 2 tablespoons

 - 2 tablespoons fresh Italian parsley, chopped small

-Sprinkle with basil and parsley and toss again.
+- Sprinkle with basil and parsley and toss again.
 Taste the salad and add more salt and pepper as needed.
-Serve or refrigerator until ready to eat.
+Serve or refrigerate until ready to eat.
 Enjoy!